wasmCloud/wash/docs/DEVELOPMENT.md

 - [TinyGo](https://tinygo.org/getting-started/install/)
   - TinyGo also requires [Go](https://go.dev/doc/install) to be installed.

+### Dependency Check Script

-To make it easy to ensure you have all the right tools installed to run all `wash` tests, we've created a Python script at `tools/deps_check.py`.
+To make it easy to ensure you have all the right tools installed to run all of the `wash` tests, we've created a Python script at `tools/deps_check.py`.
 You can run this using `make deps-check` or `python3 ./tools/deps_check.py`.

 ## Creature comforts